sap-tutorials/sap-build-apps/tutorials/build-apps-deploy/build-apps-deply.md

     ![Deployment starts](deploy9a.png)

-5. Once the deployment ends successfully, you will get a linkto the deployed app.
+5. Once the deployment ends successfully, you will get a link to the deployed app.
 Click the link to open the app.

     ![Deployment successful](deploy9b.png)

     Once deployed, you can go back to the cockpit and see the app under **HTML5 Applications**, with the same number as in the URL you got above.

     ![Deployment successful](deploy9c.png)

 ### Running the app
 You can click the link returned when you deployed the app.
 But you may get the following unless you have set up SAP Build Apps to work with SAP Build Work Zone, which is the component that runs your deployed apps.